JamFox/quartz.jamfox.dev/content/Books/The Power Of Now - enlightenment.md

 ---
-title: The Power Of Now
+title: The Power Of Now - enlightenment
 draft: false
 date: 2023-10-24
 ---